Nurturing the ecological diversity or this special site.

 The Furzebrook Estate is wonderfully located across the Isle of Purbeck.
 National designated as an Area of Outstanding Natural Beauty with hundreds or acres of heathland, woodlands, lakes and meadows.

 The Furzebrook Estate is arguably the most ecologically diverse area in the country.
 Home to a number of endangered species.
 Please help us to take care of the Estate and its occupants.
 The Furzebrook Estate is privately owned, remain respectful of opening hours & footpaths, so as to ensure this Site of Special Scientific Interest remains unspoilt.

 Please feel free to challenge us on our ecological credentials… we are trying to ensure that the ecological of The Furzebrook Estate remains diverse and wild for generations to come.
-Why not consider purchasing some health venison, free range pork or honey from our own apiary?
+Why not consider purchasing some healthy, local venison, free range pork or honey from our own apiary?